Framework-R-D/phlex-design/doc/data_organization.rst

 They serve as the primary medium for communication between algorithms, ensuring seamless data exchange across processing steps :dune:`1.1 Algorithm Communication Via Data Products`.
 They are associated with (rather than containing) metadata and provenance information that describe how the data products were created :dune:`51 Provenance discovery`.
 They are not tied to specific hardware or algorithm implementations, ensuring independence and reproducibility :dune:`52.2 Independence from unique hardware characteristics`.
+They are also not tied to any specific IO back end, but must support reading and writing with both ROOT :dune:`39.1 I/O backend for ROOT` and HDF5 :dune:`39.2 I/O backend for HDF5`.
 They enable the framework to present data produced by one algorithm to subsequent algorithms, supporting iterative and chained processing workflows :dune:`9 Presenting data to subsequent algorithms`.

 Structure and Representation